whensungoesdown/icache/README.md

 -----------------------
+256-bit cache line

-2 ways, each way has a 22-bit tag ram and a 64-bit data ram.
+2 ways, each way has a 22-bit tag ram and 4 64-bit data ram.

 `````c